Shared inbox software: Boosting team collaboration and productivity

 Bonus video resource from Kinsta:

 One of the most convenient ways to see if your email is going to spam is to use a reliable third-party tool to check your spam score.
-Another good option is to look at your open rates.
+Another good option is to look at your open rates or in detail your engagement rates.

 If your open rates are lower than 15%, it’s highly likely that your emails are going straight into the spam folder.
 This is when you should analyze your messages and find ways to improve them.